vulcanize/vulcanizedb/documentation/seed-node.md

 `git checkout -b postgres_update vulcanize/postgres_update`

 Now install this fork of ipfs, first be sure to remove any previous installation.
-It is important to use the below command instead of using `make install`, as `make install` will default to using Go modules and this will wreck our dependencies since Go modules cannot work with un-versioned forks.

-`go install ./cmd/ipfs`
+`make install`

 Check that is installed properly by running